jobial-io/scase/README.md

 * Use concurrency seamlessly and safely

-* Still be able to access common features of messaging and serverless runtimes if needed (e.g. message attributes).
+* Still be able to access common features of messaging and serverless runtimes if needed (e.g. message attributes, commit / rollback).

 **Scase** gives you exactly that, with the additional benefit of: